phodal/shire/docs/shire/shire-hobbit-hole.md

 enum class InteractionType(val description: String) {
-    AppendCursor("Append content at the current cursor position"), AppendCursorStream("Append content at the current cursor position, stream output"), OutputFile("Output to a file"),
+    AppendCursor("Append content at the current cursor position"), AppendCursorStream("Append content at the current cursor position, stream output"), OutputFile("Output to a new file"),
     ReplaceSelection("Replace the currently selected content"),
-    ReplaceCurrentFile("Replace the content of the current file"), InsertBeforeSelection("Insert content before the currently selected content"), RunPanel("Show Result in Run panel which is the bottom of the IDE") ;
+    ReplaceCurrentFile("Replace the content of the current file"), InsertBeforeSelection("Insert content before the currently selected content"), RunPanel("Show Result in Run panel which is the bottom of the IDE"), OnPaste("Copy the content to the clipboard")
+    ;
 }
 ```